At Least 14 Trump Aides Were In Contact With Russians During Campaign Trail: They ‘Would Nurture Contacts’

 Cohen is just one cog in the wheel.
 Apart from his contact with Russian-born businessman, Felix Sater, Cohen was also in touch with Dmitry Klokov, a well-connected Russian athlete, whose wife tried to reach out to Ivanka Trump.
 She promised that Klokov could help her father build the Trump Tower in Moscow, something which has reportedly long been on Trump’s agenda, following which Ivanka forwarded Klokov’s contact to Cohen.

-Other than Ivanka, Cohen, former Trump campaign chairman Paul Manafort and longtime ally Roger Stone, Donald Trump Jr. and Jared Kushner are also two other important Trump associates who were in contact with Russian officials.
+Other than Ivanka, Cohen, former Trump campaign chairman Paul Manafort, and longtime ally Roger Stone, Donald Trump Jr., and Jared Kushner are also two other important Trump associates who were in contact with Russian officials.

 “In June 2016, Donald Trump Jr. met with a Russian lawyer, who he was told would provide dirt on Clinton.
 The meeting was arranged by billionaire Moscow developer Aras Agalarov and his pop star son Emin.